Pasta Carbonara with Guanciale

 Make-Ahead and Storage

-Make-Ahead: Carbonara is such a quick and easy dish that there is no reason to make it ahead of time.
-Plus it just tastes better fresh.
+Make-Ahead: Carbonara is so quick and easy that there is no reason to make it ahead of time.
+Plus, it just tastes better fresh.
 However, the pasta can be cooked ahead of time.
 Cook the pasta just to al dente, remove it from the pot (don’t forget to save some pasta water), and toss it with a little olive oil.
-Once the pasta has cooled, place it in a ziplock bag and store it in the refrigerator.
-When you are ready to make the carbonara bring a pot of water to boil then add the pasta to the water for about 30 seconds to warm it back up.
-Be careful not to allow it to sit too long in the hot water or the pasta will get mushy.
+Once the pasta has cooled, store it in a ziplock bag in the refrigerator.
+When you are ready to make the carbonara, boil a pot of water, then add the pasta to the water for about 30 seconds to warm it back up.
+Be careful not to let it sit in the hot water for too long, or the pasta will get mushy.

 How to Store: Pasta carbonara is best enjoyed immediately after being cooked.
-But if there are leftovers, they can be stored in an airtight container in the refrigerator for up to 2 days.
+However, if there are leftovers, they can be stored in an airtight container in the refrigerator for up to 2 days.

 How to Reheat: Leftover carbonara can be reheated on the stove over low heat.
-Add little butter or olive oil to the pan and then once it is hot add the carbonara and cook for about 5 minutes or until warm.
+Add a little butter or olive oil to the pan, then heat until hot.
+Add the carbonara and cook for about 5 minutes, or until warm.
 Be sure to stir constantly to redistribute the sauce.

 Recipe Tips and Notes

-• If your carbonara is not creamy stir in some reserved pasta water a tablespoon at a time.
+• Adjust consistency with pasta water.
+If your carbonara isn’t creamy enough, add reserved pasta water a tablespoon at a time until you reach the right consistency.

-• Do not rinse the pasta.
-The starch helps with the consistency of the sauce.
+• Don’t rinse the pasta.
+The starch clinging to the pasta helps bind the sauce and creates the proper creamy consistency.

-• Remove the pasta and guanciale from the heat before adding the eggs and then mix well.
-Avoid letting the egg mixture sit on the bottom of the pan for too long or you will get pasta and scrambled eggs.
+• Work off the heat.
+Remove the pasta and guanciale from the heat before adding the egg mixture, then mix quickly.
+If the eggs sit at the bottom of the hot pan too long, you’ll end up with scrambled eggs instead of silky sauce.

-• The thick “skin” layer of the guanciale is tough, so trim it off before chopping it.
+• Trim the guanciale.
+The thick “skin” layer on guanciale is tough and chewy, so trim it off before chopping.

 Frequently Asked Questions

-If you can’t find guanciale, pancetta or even bacon can be used as a substitute.
-Both pancetta and bacon are saltier than guanciale so be careful adding too much salt to the pasta water or to the final dish.
+If you can’t find guanciale, pancetta or bacon can be used as a substitute.
+Both pancetta and bacon are saltier than guanciale, so be careful not to add too much salt to the pasta water or to the final dish.

 pasta carbonara on a grey plate